mv-2112/canonical-openstack-docs/how-to/misc/configuring-dpdk.rst

 Disabling DPDK
 --------------

-The DPDK feature may be disabled using the following command:
+The DPDK feature may be disabled using the following command.
+Simply specify "n" when prompted in order to disable DPDK.

 ::

 	sunbeam configure dpdk

+	Enable OVS DPDK data path, handling packets in userspace.
+It provides improved performance compared to the standard OVS kernel data path.
+DPDK capable network interfaces are required.
+	Enable and configure DPDK [y/n] (y): n

 By doing so, the OVS bridges will be set to use the standard system datapath instead of ``netdev`` (DPDK).